 In the dark about your credit history?
-Luckily, it’s never been easier to check what your lenders can see when you apply for a credit card, loan or mortgage.
+Luckily, it’s never been easier to check what your lenders can see when you apply for credit.

 ClearScore and Noddle are free credit checking services offered by Equifax and Callcredit respectively.
 You can sign up to these services to get a breakdown of your credit history over the last six years and find out what your lenders can see.

 So far, so good.
 But how accurate is the information offered by ClearScore and Noddle?
 Let’s take a look.

 Your credit history is a record of all the lines of credit you’ve opened over the past six years.
 It also includes information on any late or missed payments, as well as any formal debt solutions you’ve been on, like an IVA or bankruptcy.

 If you have shared finances like a mortgage or credit card account with someone else, their details could also be included on your credit history.
 And even if you have a credit account that you no longer use, like an old store card, this will also be included in your credit history if you haven’t closed it.

 Whether you choose to check your credit history through Noddle or ClearScore – or both – you will be able to see this information.
 And this is also the information any lenders you apply to will see and upon which they’ll base their decision on whether to lend to you.